canonical/hermes/README.md

 `hermes` is a time-series profiling tool for analyzing system performance issues from different dimensions.

 # Building
-`hermes` shall be built on Ubuntu Kinetic or higher versions because of npm version limitation.
+`hermes` shall be built on Ubuntu Focal or higher versions because of package dependency.
 ```
 git clone https://github.com/yukariatlas/hermes.git
 cd hermes